 Entrepreneurs hoping for strong SEO (search engine optimization) rankings might take a lesson here.
-They can create a checklist to make sure everything is perfect for their next website article.
+They can create a checklist to ensure everything is perfect for their next website article.
 No, an SEO checklist won’t protect you from crashing and burning.
 But it will help ensure that your post has the best chance it needs to rank high in Google.

-So, before you publish your next piece of web content, run it through the following 9-point checklist for the best SEO tips but check this link about where to learn seo.
+So, before you publish your next piece of web content, run it through the following 9-point checklist for the best SEO tips, but check this link about where to learn seo.

 1. Pick a good keyword to focus on.